-- 1. Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
+- Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
 The senders can be programmed for either the fresh, grey, or black tank.
 This is done with the two tabs on the top corners of the sender.
 See the following diagram. - 2.
 The senders default to fresh tank operation if the programming is not altered.
-Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - 3.
-If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
-If the sender is for the galley tank, remove the tab that says "GRY" and the tab that says "ALT". - 5.
-If the sender is for the black tank, remove the tab that says "BLK" next to it - 6.
-This is all that is required to program the senders for the correct tank.
-However, if you make an error, you have one chance to correct it, as described below.

-- 7. If the "GRY" or "BLK" tab has been removed by mistake, the sender can be changed to a fresh tank sender by cutting the other corner tab ("BLK" or "GRY"). - 8.
+Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
+If the sender is for the black tank, remove the tab that says "BLK" next to it. - This is all that is required to program the senders for the correct tank.
+However, if you make an error, you have one chance to correct it, as described below. - 6.
+If the "GRY" or "BLK" tab has been removed by mistake, the sender can be changed to a fresh tank sender by cutting the other corner tab ("BLK" or "GRY"). - 7.
 Refer to the 710JS sender programming diagram.